spyff/spyff.github.io/_posts/2017-08-27-transparent-mptcp-proxy.md

     * WAN2 on each router: 10.2.2.0/24

 * For the switch and network configuration I attached my examples which might be give some pointers even for different routers.
 Original and modified `etc/config/network` files included for both devices: R7000 [original](https://gist.github.com/spyff/08ca12bc0fcafa4652665bccb9f92d81) and [modified](https://gist.github.com/spyff/776da4688469d4f82ebe58e340b2db92) file, R7800 [original](https://gist.github.com/spyff/966ddaca33b1deebd395eedc1b30ddde) and [modified](https://gist.github.com/spyff/50d8ebdf5795b542de4ec3755a098387) file.
-For apply the modified configs You should SSH into the LEDE and type:
+For applying the modified configs You should SSH into the LEDE and type:
 ```
 # cat > /etc/config/network
 ```
 And paste the content of the new config.
 Then press `Ctrl+D` to close the file.
-For update the old config:
+For updating the old config:
 ```
 # uci commit network
 # uci commit